- Prerequisites

 - Now your dashboard should be listed first, since the table sorts dashboards using the time of the creation by default.
 Click on the "Open dashboard" icon.

-Step 3.2 Add entity alias
+Step 3.2 Add an Entities table widget

 - Enter edit mode.
 Click on the pencil button in the bottom right corner.